nicolacucina/UniPGStablecoin/TruffleTest/README.md

         });
     });

 This script mints an _amount_ of tokens to the wallets _accounts[1]_ and _accounts[2]_ then calls the recursive function _myFunction()_ that changes the price of the stablecoin and invokes the rebase process.
-The _then()_ construct is used to ensure that the asynchronous model used by node.js doesnt interfere with the ordeer of execution.
+The _then()_ construct is used to ensure that the asynchronous model used by node.js doesn't interfere with the ordeer of execution.

 To launch the script inside the truffle enviroment it must be contained inside a callback function exported via module (this is what truffle expects to find), therefore the script has been saved inside the file _simulation.js_, which can be launched using: